-$$\gamma_i = \begin{cases} 1 & v_i(t+1)a_i < M \\ 0 & v_i(t+1)a_i \ge M \end{cases}$$ (26.3.16)
+$$\gamma_i = \begin{cases} 1 & v_i(t+1)a_i < M \\ 0 & v_i(t+1)a_i \ge M \end{cases}$$ (26.3.21)

-Example 107 (Storing a correlated sequence).
-As an illustration in fig(26.2) we show an attempt to store a highly-correlated temporal sequence of length T=20 of 100 neurons using the three learning rules: Hebb, Maximum Likelihood and Pseudo Inverse.
-The sequence is chosen to be highly correlated, which makes the learning task generally more difficult.
-We set the thresholds to θ_i to zero throughout to facilitate comparison with other methods.
+Example 109 (Storing a correlated sequence).
+In fig(26.3) we consider storage of a highly-correlated temporal sequence of length T=20 of 100 neurons using the three learning rules: Hebb, Maximum Likelihood and Pseudo Inverse.
+The sequence is chosen to be highly correlated, which constitutes a difficult learning task.
+The thresholds θ_i are set to zero throughout to facilitate comparison.
 The initial state of the training sequence, corrupted by 30% noise is presented to the trained networks, and we desire that the training sequence will be generated from this initial noisy state.
 Whilst the Hebb rule is operating in a feasible limit for uncorrelated patterns, the strong correlations in this training sequence entails poor results.
 The PI rule is capable of storing a sequence of length 100 yet is not robust to perturbations from the correct initial state.
 The Maximum Likelihood rule performs well after a small amount of training.